-If you can't resist having a few, low-key activities at your child's graduation festivities, here are a few fun possibilities:
+If you want to include a few low-key activities at your child's graduation festivities, here are a few fun possibilities:

 Continue to 5 of 5 below.

-- Ask guests to offer the new graduate advice for college or post-college life in a blank book.
-Supply an assortment of colored pens and let people have fun with it.
+- Advice: Ask guests to offer the new graduate advice for college or post-college life in a blank book.
+Supply an assortment of colored pens and let people have fun.

-- Decorate the room with the college graduate's school colors or sorority or fraternity symbols.
+- Decor: Decorate the room with the college graduate's school colors, sorority, or fraternity symbols.

-- Set out a bowl for people to drop their business cards and have a stack of cards with the new graduate's future address and email so friends and family can keep in touch.
+- Keep in touch: Set out a bowl for people to drop in their business cards and have a stack of cards with the new graduate's future address and email so friends and family can keep in touch.

-- Create a timeline of class photos of your graduate to hang up at the party.
-Not only is it fun for family and friends to see your graduate grow up before their eyes, but it will make a fun conversation starter for guests.
+- Photo timeline: Create a timeline of class photos of your graduate and hang them up at the party so guests can see your graduate grow up before their eyes.

 05 of 05